Let’s have a look at which plug-in yields better results – Rank Math Vs Yoast.

 It can be used by anyone with a website, from web developers, content creators, business owners, SEO specialists, marketers, site administrators, etc.

-First off, setting up Google Search Console on both plugins are very different.
+First off, setting up Google Search Console on both plugins is very different.

 Yoast supports Google Search Console Integration but setting up involves lots of steps that are not beginner-friendly.
 Plus, you can’t track your Search Console data directly from the WordPress dashboard using Yoast.